OpenTechSchool/www.opentechschool.org/contact.md

 We organise our work in teams: various groups of people take care of different tasks.
 Please feel free to email the one you think is most appropriate for your inquiry.

+Please note the addresses following have replaced @ with [at] to prevent spam.

 Our teams mailing lists are:

  * OpenTechSchool global: The [public discussion group](https://groups.google.com/a/opentechschool.org/forum/?fromgroups#!forum/discuss.global) accessible and visible to everyone for discussing all topics related to OTS.
 If you want to connect with people involved with OTS in your city or start a discussion about a certain topic which does not yet have its [own coaching group](/handbooks/mailing-lists.html#coaches_lists), send an email here.